 If you qualify, donating sperm or eggs can be a great way to make extra money.
-Men can make up to $125 per donation with little effort.
+Men can make $35 to $50 per specimen.

 The process for egg extraction is longer, involves more risks, and takes more time, but women can make around $8,000.
 Both have an application process with health and education requirements.